911 call: Dwayne Haskins’ car had run out of gas

 “He said he was going to call me back after he was done putting the gas in,” she said.
 “I had his location and I just wanted somebody to go into the area to see if his car is there and if he is OK and if anything happened to him.”

-As a Buckeye, Haskins played for two seasons setting numerous passing records in the Scarlet & Gray.
-In 2018, he finished third in the Heisman voting, won the Big Ten quarterback of the year award, and the 2019 Rose Bowl MVP.

-Haskins decided to enter the NFL Draft in 2019 and forgo his final two years at Ohio State.
+Haskins entered the NFL Draft in 2019.
 He was drafted by the Washington Commanders (then the Redskins) with the 15th overall pick before going to the Pittsburgh Steelers in 2021.

-Buckeye fans, players, and coaches paid tribute to Haskins at the spring game last Saturday.